Pylons/pyramid/docs/narr/firstapp.rst

 WSGI server.
 We happen to use the :func:`paste.httpserver.serve` WSGI server runner, passing it the ``app`` object (a :term:`router`) as the application we wish to serve.
 We also pass in an argument ``host=='0.0.0.0'``, meaning "listen on all TCP interfaces."
-By default, the Paste HTTP server listens only on the ``127.0.0.1`` interface, which is problematic if you're running the server on a remote system and you wish to access it with a web browser from a local system.
+By default, the HTTP server listens only on the ``127.0.0.1`` interface, which is problematic if you're running the server on a remote system and you wish to access it with a web browser from a local system.
 We don't specify a TCP port number to listen on; this